How to Make Money with a Small Blog

 - Display ads (banner ads and video ads)

 - Creating and selling your own products (usually downloadable products)

 - Offering a service

 Display ads and sponsored content tend to work better with high-traffic sites.
-You can definitely make some money with ads if you have less than 25,000 visitors per month, but it’s unlikely to be a substantial amount.
-The best ad networks require you to have higher traffic, and you might be limited to Google AdSense and other advertising options that don’t pay very much.
+You can make some money with ads if you have less than 25,000 visitors per month, but it’s unlikely to be a substantial amount.
+The best ad networks require higher traffic, and you might be limited to Google AdSense and other advertising options that don’t pay very much.

 It’s not essential to have a huge audience to make money with a sponsored post, but the smaller your audience is, the more time and effort you’ll need to dedicate to landing those deals.
 In many cases, you’d be better off using that time to work on growing your blog’s traffic.

 With that in mind, the three monetization methods I suggest focussing on if your blog has low traffic are affiliate marketing, selling your own digital product, and offering services (freelance writing is a popular option).